-“I have always felt that my role was to help people tell their stories,” said Cindy.
-“I write life stories.
-I write oral histories.
-My children’s books reflect stories from my family as well as my friends.
+“I’ve always felt that my most important role is to help people tell their stories,” said Cindy.
+“I love hearing individuals’ history and helping them preserve those stories.
+My children’s books often reflect tales from my family.
 For my MFA in creative writing, I produced a manual called Writing S’mores, because I get so many questions from would-be writers about how to choose a topic and structure a story.

 She is a member of the Association of Personal Historians, Society of Children’s Book Writers & Illustrators, Maine Writers & Publishers Alliance, Association for Supervision and Curriculum Development, and several historical societies.

-An eleventh-generation Maine native, Reynolds lives in the country outside Ann Arbor, Michigan, but can often be found in York, Maine or along the shores of Pleasant River Lake in Beddington, Maine.
+An eleventh-generation Maine native, Ms. Reynolds lives in the country outside Ann Arbor, Michigan, but can often be found in York, Maine or along the shores of Pleasant River Lake in Beddington, Maine.
 She and her husband have three children and two dogs.

 • Writer’s Digest Writing Competition Award (journalism, 2018; journalism, 2019)

 • The Purple Rose of Chelsea.
 Jeff Daniels & His Theatre (Michigan Notable Book nominee)

 • JIFFY: A Family Tradition (Michigan Notable Book Award winner, 2010)

 • Grammie’s Secret Cupboard (Mom’s Choice Award winner, 2008)

 • H is for Hoosier: An Indiana Alphabet (Young Hoosier Book Award winner, 2004-5)